jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 <details>

-  <summary>1.- Accessing Visual Builder Studio and WorkSpace using Visual Builder Cloud Service (click to show)</summary>
+  <summary>1.- Use Visual Builder Studio to configure the Web Application for your environment (click to show)</summary>

 ## Acessing Visual Builder Studio and WorkSpace using Visual Builder Cloud Service